A Detailed List with Photos

 As I write this we are on Coronavirus lockdown.
 Take a virtual tour of a rare garden right here.
 Go to Explore the Gardens Online and then to Pictures In Plants.

 This little video will show you the “Carpet Bedding” still carried out at this amazing house.
 It was on our to-do list during our canal boat trip on the Thames Ring.
 Plans changed and while we saw many beautiful houses, this one, sadly we missed.
 Have a look at the amazing things they did with annuals!
-Still on the bucket list!
+It’s still on the bucket list!

 You will be in good company.
 Henry James, Queen Victoria, Anthony Trollop, and the Shah of Persia were on the guest list too!
 It is in Buckinghamshire, not far from Oxford.